oleggolimbievsky88/bmr-nextjs/ADDRESS_VALIDATION_SETUP.md

 3. **Address validation slow**: Check network connection and API limits

 ### Fallback Behavior
+- If Google Places API fails: Autocomplete suggestions are hidden
-- If Google API fails: Address validation is skipped
+- If Google Address Validation API fails: Address validation is skipped
 - If UPS API fails: Free shipping is used as fallback
 - All errors are logged for debugging